api3dao/oev-docs/docs/reference/oev/parameters/index.md

 :::

-A number of blocks that must have passed for the OEV relay to acknowledge blockchain events.
+A number of block confirmations that must have passed for the OEV relay to acknowledge blockchain events.

 <!-- Commented out as it's currently not available via the /configuration endpoint -->
 <!-- ### Bid Collateral